 The curriculum focuses on four core leadership skills: Vision and Communication, Decision Making, Persuasion and Influence, and Strategic Partnerships.
 Spread over six months, the sessions involve approximately 20 days of on-location instruction and interaction, coupled with pre- and post-module assignments and evaluations.
 In addition, Scholars form meaningful relationships with one another and learn from each other’s divergent views and backgrounds.

-This six-month commitment, from January thru June, includes an opening week session and one extended weekend per month during the following five months.
+This six-month commitment, from January through June.
+During that time, participants meet for a five-day opening session, which is followed by one extended weekend per month at each of the presidential centers.
+The program concludes with a four-day session and capstone module.
 The four presidential centers are committed to ensuring that leaders across the country can participate in this program at no cost to the Scholars.
 Tuition, housing, meals, and travel during the sessions in the host center’s city are fully funded by contributions from our program supporters.

 The Advisory Committee of the Presidential Leadership Scholars program contributes to the breadth and depth of expertise supporting this innovative education program.”